sbg/tidycwl/cran-comments.md

 ## Single quotes

-Added single quotes for package names, software names, and API names to the Title and Description section as suggested, for example, 'YAML' and 'Common Workflow Language'.
+Added single quotes for package names, software names, and API names to the Title and Description section as suggested.

 ## if(interactive()){} statement